Prostate radiation - discharge

-- Ask your doctor what soaps, lotions, or ointments are ok to use.
+- Ask your provider what soaps, lotions, or ointments are ok to use.

 - DO NOT scratch or rub your skin.

 Drink plenty of liquids.
 Try to get 8 to 10 glasses of fluids a day.
-Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel symptoms worse.
+Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel or bladder symptoms worse.

 You can take over-the-counter diarrhea medicine to treat loose stools.

-Your doctor may place you on a low-residue diet that limits the amount of fiber you eat.
+Your provider may place you on a low-residue diet that limits the amount of fiber you eat.
 You need to eat enough protein and calories to keep your weight up.

 Some people who get prostate radiation treatment may begin to feel tired during the time you are having treatments.
 If you feel tired: